Potential analysis: Quality criteria of a potential analysis

-Potential Analysis in the Talent Management
+Potential analysis in talent management

 Importance of the potential analysis

-The Potential Analysis in human resources is pioneering as a part of a goal- and future-oriented talent management.
-Talent Management characterizes the acquisition, development and long-term retention of qualified employees.
-Due to the future demographic change the "war for talents", which is searching and retaining future talents/executives will be intensified.

-Furthermore, employers have to offer certain attractivity.
-Nowadays transparent career paths and conveying processes are more important than solely high wages.
-Talents or "high potentials" need to have a professional perspective, otherwise they will leave the company they are working for or even the country.
-Every year a high number of well-educated persons leave their home country.
-This knowledge-migration needs to be avoided and thus the potential analysis becomes even more important.
-Talents need to be acquired, their skills must be developed and in the end talents should be retained in companies.
+Potential analysis in human resources is a part of talent management, characterizing the acquisition, development, and long-term retention of qualified personnel.
+Due to the expected future demographic change, the "war for talent", which is searching for and retaining talented employees, is likely to be intensified.
+Further, employers have to be attractive to potential employees.
+At present, transparent career paths and standardized processes are more important than high wages alone.
+Talents or "high potentials" need a professional perspective; otherwise, they will leave the company or even the country where they are working.
+A high number of well-educated professionals leave their home country annually.
+Potential analysis becomes important to avoid this migration.
+Talents need to be acquired, their skills developed, and ultimately, retention.

 Objectives of potential analysis

-The objectives of potential analysis are mainly based on the punctual identification, development and retention of talents or future high potentials.
-Potential analysis' are used to identify talents, who cannot be identified by school or college grades but for example in terms of social competence, flexibility or emotional behavior.

-Using potential analysis, companies intend to achieve the optimal fit of individual – job and organization.
-This means, an employee has to fit his job and purpose, and the company and its corporate culture.

-Concerning costs, miscasts should furthermore be avoided.
-For professionals, costs due to miscast amount to 50% of the annual salary plus wage labor costs whereas for executives costs are a total of 75%-100% of the annual salary plus wage labor costs.

-In addition, the company's future competitiveness and efficiency should be improved as well as the attractivity as employer in the mentioned “war for talents”.
+The objectives of potential analysis are based on the identification, development, and retention of talents or future high-potential individuals.
+Potential analyses are used to identify talents who cannot be identified by school or college grades but based on social competence, flexibility, or emotional behavior.
+Using potential analysis, companies intend to achieve the optimal fit of individual–job and organization.
+This means an employee has to fit their job and purpose and the company and its corporate culture.
+For professionals, costs due to miscast amount to 50% of the annual salary plus wage labor costs, whereas for executives costs are 75%-100% of the annual salary plus wage labor costs.
+In addition, the company's future competitiveness and efficiency should be improved, along with its attractiveness as an employer in the “war for talent”.